amirhosseinkhorshidi/Bushuray-tui/README.md

 bushuray
 ```

-If you prefer not to modify your shell config, you can run the binary directly — but you **must** be inside the `/opt/bushuray` directory first:
+To run without modifying your shell config, you need to be inside `/opt/bushuray` first:

 ```bash
 cd /opt/bushuray